-Another extremely interesting topic explored by De Wilde is the one presented with the series Qu[Art]z, where we find the aesthetics of Nano art and time.
-This time, the work consists of a completely open exploration, that is, a challenge/possibility in the audio-visual translation of a natural phenomenon such as the physical modification and transformation of crystals, recorded and shot in its various phases.
+Another extremely interesting topic explored by De Wilde is the one presented with the series Qu[Art]z, where we find again the aesthetics of Nano art and its central time vision.
+But here the work is a completely open exploration, a sort of challenge/possibility to make the audio-visual translation of a natural phenomenon such as the physical modification and transformation of crystals, recorded and shot in its various phases.
 In order to understand these topics, we have met the author.

 Frederik De Wilde: It would be sufficient to review history, from the Renaissance to the Positivism, to the contemporary era, to see that the relationship between art and science has always been very intimate.
-I believe that the boundary that separates the two ambits is pretty labile, as it consists of different approaches to the natural world, and reality.
+I believe that the boundary that separates the two fields is pretty labile, as it consists of different approaches to the natural world, and reality.
 Art certainly involves more the subconscious sphere, while science is characterized by the empirical observation of objective phenomena.

 However, science is not that different from art, it’s just two different perspectives on things.
 In terms of the presence of science in a more artistic sphere, we have a series of examples in the course of history: think about Monet, to cite a known name, and think about how the impressionists interpreted light as a phenomenon and how they understood observation in general.
 Let me also mention the Bauhaus.
-In any case, what’s interesting is the type of approach to a natural phenomenon like light, and the way in which it is perceived and observed.
+In any case, what’s interesting is the kind of approach to a natural phenomenon like light, and the way in which it is perceived and observed.
 I therefore think that the intersection between art and science is one still to be explored, beyond any Western dualism.
-Nano Art, for instance, is located right in the middle of this point of intersection and communicatin, often “invisible” to our eyes.
+Nano art, for instance, is located right in the middle of this point of intersection and communication, often “invisible” to our eyes.

-Sivia Bertolotti: Speaking of Nano Art, on your website you write: “The conceptual crux of his artistic praxis are the notions of the intangible, inaudible, invisible. “ This is then what you call Nano Art.
+Sivia Bertolotti: Speaking of Nano art, on your website you write: “The conceptual crux of his artistic praxis are the notions of the intangible, inaudible, invisible”.
+This is then what you call Nano art.
 Could you maybe tell us more about it and why this invisible point is at the intersection between art, science and technology?

 Frederik De Wilde: As I mentioned before, technology is a means that gives access to a dimension different from the one we usually access daily with our five senses.
 Essentially, it is a tool of exploration.
 Sometimes I abuse of it, from a scientific perspective.
-For instance, I had created some home-made crystals which I then analyzed through a microscope and to which I added some other small particles, fragments of material, etc…This procedure is not scientifically rigorous at all, but my approach is mainly explorative.
+For instance, I had created some home-made crystals that then I analyzed through a microscope and to which I added some other small particles, fragments of material etc. This procedure is not scientifically rigorous at all, but my approach is mainly explorative.
 Without technology certain dimensions of reality would remain hidden both at the sensorial as well as visual perception levels.

 Sivia Bertolotti: What’s behind the paradox of making visible what is invisible?

-Frederik De Wilde: …The access to a dimension that surrounds us on a daily basis but that is however unknown.
-WE are surrounded by radio frequencies, signals, waves and all this is un-accessible even if it’s all constantly around us.
+Frederik De Wilde: The entrance to a dimension that surrounds us every day but that remains unknown.
+We are surrounded by radio frequencies, signals, waves and all this is un-accessible even if it’s all constantly around us.
 The theme of invisibility was very present also during the Greek era: think about the gods Athena or Ade, who could hide themselves to the sight of human beings.
 From an artistic perspective there is a connection between all phenomena, also the one apparently distant or unperceived.

 Sivia Bertolotti: What is the conceptual point you want to investigate and explore in the relationship between biology and technology?